-"The parent perspective is that the environment (in the school district) isn't conducive for the child," said Bob Fayfich, executive director of the Pennsylvania Coalition of Public Charter Schools.
-"There's violence in the school, not a focus on learning."
+"The parent parapective is that the environment (in the school district saft conductive for the child." said [kin Faytich, executive dark-for-it [he Pronsylvania Coalition of Public Charter Schools, "There's yolence in the school and a like as on lyapping."

-Reis said Woodland Hills needs to highlight that the district and high school met minimum test score levels.
-Its infomercials would include a five-minute piece outlining positive things happening in the district; two one-minute spots sharing student experiences and alumni perspectives; and several 30-second ads themed "Woodland Hills ... where diversity works."
+Reis and Woodland Hills needs to highlight that the district and high school net information to secretarily would include a five-parameter proce outlining positive things bappening in the district; "wo one purposesses and abaptic perspections, and second 30 second additioned "Woodland Hills", where diversity works."

-Butch Santicola, spokesman for the Pennsylvania State Education Association, the state's largest public teachers' union, said districts "have sat back and been in defensive mode."
+Butch Santicolal spokesman for the Pennsylvania State Education Association, the state's largest public eachers' union, solid districts "have sat back and been in detensive mode."

-"Charter schools are a game changer, no doubt," said Joseph Domaracki, interim associate dean of the College of Educational Technology at Indiana University of Pennsylvania.
-"Public schools have to do more to maintain their populations.
-It's a reality."
+"Charter schools are a gamerhanger, no doubt," said doseph.
+Demarackt, inter in associate dean of the College of Educational Technology at Indiana.
+University of Pentis Ivation.
+"Public schools have to do more to maintain their populations It's a reality."

-Districts responded slowly.
-Some started cyber programs.
+Districts in-sponded slowly Some started cyber programs

-A group of Westmoreland County districts offers courses through e-Academy, a cyber program the Intermediate Unit created.
-About 600 students participate, including 30 at Norwin's Center for 21st Century Learners.
-Some take traditional and cyber classes, said Tracy McNelly, Norwin's assistant superintendent of secondary education.
+A group of Westmoreland County instructs offers courses through a Academy, a cyber program the Intermediate Pait areated.
+About 600 students participate, inchalung 40 at Norwin's Center for 21st Century Learners, Some take traditional and cyber classes, said Thacy McNelly, Norwin's assistant superintendent of second cyyerbration.

-"What districts are seeing is that it's sort of stopping the bleeding," said Allie Arendas, distance learning specialist for Westmoreland Intermediate Unit.
+"What districts are seeing is that it's sort of stopping the blooding," said Albe Arendas, distance fearing specialist for Westmoreland Intermediate Cont.

-This year at Quaker Valley schools in the Sewickley area, more students enrolled in the district's QV e-Learning program than in charter schools.
+This year at Quaker Valley schools in the Sewickley area, more students enrolled in the districts QV e-Learning program than in charter schools.

-"I don't know that I have a crystal ball, but competition and choice seem to be the rule of the day," said Quaker Valley Superintendent Joseph Clapper.
-"Public school districts, in my opinion, shouldn't shy away from that."

-Districts asked state lawmakers for help.
-A bill to create a commission to study charter school funding passed the Senate but stalled in the House last year.
+"I don't know that I have a crystal ball, increampetition and chormosom to be the pulse of the day," said Quaker Vaffey Superintendent Joseph Clapper "Public school districts, in my oppolor, shouldn't shy away from that " Districts asked state law makers for help.
+A bill to create a commission to study charter school furaling passed the Senate and stalled in the House last year.

-Sen. Jim Brewster, D-McKeesport, who publicly supported Propel Schools, acknowledged problems with the charter concept because charters siphon money from public districts.
+Sen, Jun Brewster, D-McKcesport, who publicly supported.
+Propel.
+Schools, acknowledged problems with the claimer concept because charters sighon money from public districts.

-"Right now, it's a feeding frenzy," he said.
+"Right now, it's a feeding frenzy," he said

-Melissa Hart, a lawyer who as a state senator was among sponsors of the charter school law, said she's pleased with their development.
+Mehssa Hart, a lawyer who as a state senator was amount sponsors of the charter school law, said she's pleased with their developping.

-"For some kids, the charters have been a real savior in some areas," Hart said, noting that "no piece of legislation is perfect."
+"For some kids, the charters have been a real serjor in some areas."
+Hard sud, recing that the piece of te polation is perfect."

-"I'm happy ... that parents and families nave more freedom on where to send kids without having to pay to send them somewhere.
-I think that's a good thing."
+"For happy", that parents and femilies have more free domeon where to send kids without having to pay to send them, somewhere.
+I happak that's a good thing."